I was asked this question a month or two ago.

 How do you tell delusion from reality

 Here is a definition (one of many) for delusion:

-Delusion is rooted within the ego’s thinking we are separate from the universe and then to “project” a revised perception based only upon our own image.
+Delusion is rooted within the ego’s thinking we are separate from the universe and then to “project” a revised perception based only upon a story.

 How to tell the difference between delusion and reality.